 “There isn’t a day at Loftus Hall that I don’t feel that there is something or someone there with me,” says former owner Aidan Quigley, who has since sold the property to buyers at Oakmount, who are converting the currently-closed property into a luxury hotel.

-The humble façade of this 9th-century church belies its storied interior, which has many of its original features, including the organ on which Handel practised his first performance of Messiah.
+The humble façade of St Michan's Church in Dublin city belies its storied interior, which has many of its original 9th century features, including the organ on which Baroque composer Handel practised his first performance of Messiah.
 But it’s the underground crypt that will give you serious chills.
 Stacks of coffins with limbs protruding make for a spooky sight, along with open coffins containing some of Dublin’s most notorious families.
-These include 18th-century rebels the Sheares brothers, Republican revolutionaries executed in 1798, an 800-year-old crusader, the mummified remains of a 400-year-old nun, and the death mask of Irish revolutionary Wolfe Tone – all of whom are said to whisper in the dark, cold and very eerie corridors.
+These include 18th century rebels the Sheares brothers, Republican revolutionaries executed in 1798, an 800-year-old crusader, the mummified remains of a 400-year-old nun, and the death mask of Irish revolutionary Wolfe Tone – all of whom are said to whisper in the dark, cold corridors.

 Visitors can view the ruins of the Hellfire Club from numerous walking trails in the Dublin Mountains.